1. You are special!

-It's been said that bad grammar, spelling, and punctuation are the "spinach in the teeth" of internet interpersonal communication.
-In person someone might not notice or care as much about how you speak.
-However, if it's all or most of what they have to look at to know you, as is the case via internet personals?
+It has been said that bad grammar, spelling, and punctuation are the "spinach in the teeth" of internet interpersonal communication.
+In person, someone might not notice or care as much about how you speak.
+However, if the quality of your speech (typing) is all or most of what they have to look at to know you, as is the case via the internet?
 It gets harder not to care.

 We're not saying you need term paper perfection, and casual speech is just fine, for most.
 However, blatant and easily avoidable errors will be a turn off for some.
 Not all women are terribly judgmental.
 But even for those that try not to be . . . imagine a scale with someone who has never heard of spellchecking and can't type a grammatically correct sentence to save her life on one end vs. someone who sounds educated, literate, and thoughtful on the other.
 Shooting for the latter impression will always be your best bet.

 Yes, we DO KNOW that some women will read this and think, "I'm not interested in any English Teacher Oppressor Types!"
 Or, "Who the F*** are you to tell me how I should express myself?"
 Yes, we do know that.
 Already.
 And if that's your attitude, we're actually NOT trying to argue with you about that.